insansi/AngularFireCourse/README.md

-## Building Web Apps With AngularFire2 COurse
+## Building Web Apps With AngularFire2 Course

 This course is up to date